smartdevicelink/sdl_evolution/proposals/0280-Adding-new-parameter-of-requiresAudioSupport-and-BluetoothDeviceAddress.md

 By using this function, the HU is able to perform  BT automatic connection based on the `bluetoothDeviceAddress` which is notified when the app that requests audio (`requiresAudioSupport` is set to true) is launched.
 It can also display a message that prompts BT connection to the user.

-Note: While the HMI is connecting with the Bluetooth mobile device of the app that is set up `requiresAudioSupport=true`, preventions from activations of the app are needed.
+Note: The HMI will be responsible for preventing app activation while the HMI is in the process of connecting to the mobile device's BT for an app that has `requiresAudioSupport=true`.
+For example, the HMI could show a loading icon for that app, or display an error message to the user upon activation.

 ## Potential downsides